 What is housing like?

 Also, know in advance that space is a premium in European cities - everything is smaller: apartments, houses, hotels, and hostels.
+And, depending on pandemic conditions, these locations are subject to change.

 Which airport should I fly into?